Corset: 19th century

 In the early 19th century, when gussets were added for room for the bust, stays became known as corsets.
 They also lengthened to the hip, and the lower tabs were replaced by gussets at the hip and had less boning.
-Shoulder straps disappeared in the 1840s for normal wear.
 In the 1820s, fashion changed again, with the waistline lowered to almost the natural position.
 That was to allow for more ornamentation on the bodice, which, in turn, saw the return of the corset to modern fashion.
 Corsets began to be made with some padding, for a waist-slimming effect, and more boning.
 Some women made their own, while others bought their corsets.
 Corsets were one of the first mass-produced garments for women.
-They began to be more heavily boned in the 1840s.
+They began to be more heavily boned in the 1840s, and the shoulder straps were eliminated.
 By 1850, steel boning became popular.

-With the advent of metal eyelets, in 1827 tightlacing became possible.
+With the advent of metal eyelets in 1827, tightlacing became possible.
 The position of the eyelets changed.
 They were situated opposite one another at the back.
 The front was fastened with a metal busk.
-Corsets were mostly white.
 The corsets of the 1850s–1860s were shorter, because of a change in the silhouette of women's fashion, with the advent of the hoop skirt or crinoline.
 After the 1860s, as the crinoline fell out of style, the corset became longer, to shape the abdomen, exposed by the new lines of the princess or cuirass style.
+Corsets were often decorated with elements like boning in contrasting colors and lace trims.
+The spoon busk was developed in the 1870s, and served to shape the stomach and distribute pressure.

 In 1855, a woman named Frances Egbert had trouble with her corsets, due to the front steel pieces constantly breaking as a result of strain.
 Consequently, her husband, Samuel Barnes, designed "reinforced steels" for Egbert's corsets.
 Barnes filed a patent for the invention 11 years later, and Egbert collected the royalties on this patent for 15 years following his death.
 Following the case of Egbert v.
 Lippmann, the US Supreme court deemed Barnes's and Egbert's patent as "public".